mdlayher/mdlayher.com/content/blog/linux-netlink-and-go-part-3-packages-netlink-genetlink-and-wifi.md

 ## Package wifi

 Package `wifi` provides access to IEEE 802.11 WiFi device actions and statistics.
-At this time, it only works with Linux, though I’d love to incorporate support for more operating systems in the future.
+At this time, it only works with Linux, though I'd love to incorporate support for more operating systems in the future.

-If you’d like to dive in, you may reference the [source code](https://github.com/mdlayher/wifi) and [documentation](https://godoc.org/github.com/mdlayher/wifi) for further information.
+If you'd like to dive in, you may reference the [source code](https://github.com/mdlayher/wifi) and [documentation](https://godoc.org/github.com/mdlayher/wifi) for further information.